turingschool/backend-curriculum-site/module2/success/promotion.md

 ## Projects

-* Week 1 Solo Project
+* Week 1 - 2 Paired Project
-* Week 2 - 3 Paired Project
+* Week 3 Solo Project
 * Week 4 - 5 Group Project
 * Week 6 Final Solo Project

 All projects are graded.
 Students must pass the Week 6 Final Solo Project in order to be promoted.

 ## Final Technical Assessment

-In Week 6, students will participate in a paired coding assessment with an instructor.
-If a student does not receive a passing grade on the paired assessment, they will participate in the final retake assessment.
+In Week 6, students will independently complete the Final Technical Assessment.
+If a student does not receive a passing grade on the paired assessment, they will participate in the Final Retake Assessment.
 Students must pass **either** the paired assessment or the retake to be promoted.

 ## Professional Development

-Promoted students will have successfully completed the [Module 2 Professional Development Curriculum](https://github.com/turingschool/career-development-curriculum/tree/master/module_two).
+Promoted students will have successfully completed the [Module 2 Professional Development Curriculum](https://careerdev.turing.io/module_two/).
 This includes attending all sessions, making up any missed sessions, and completing all PD deliverables.

 ## Portfolio